marencordtshsg/DSPy-Notebooks/README.md

 HotPotQA.ipynb is a working example based on a powerful database of English Wikipedia and executes a small question-answering-game that tests the LM's capability to retrieve information from a question and sections in the context to generate a correct response.//
 ***OPENAI_API_KEY SETUP NEEDED***
 Min Work Ex GSM8K applied on Single Slide Feedback.ipynb applies the GSM8K optimizer on our use case by training the LLM program on positive examples.
+Minimum_Working_Example_GSM8K illustrates the main functionality of the 'teleprompter', a program which saves how we call an LLM and that can be optimized and used further in other parts of our code.